retropc/dvroute/README.md

 Dynamic VPN Router
 ==================

-I wrote this program to allow me to watch US Netflix on my Smart TV in the UK.
+I wrote this program to allow me to watch US Netflix on my Smart TV in the UK, while still allowing operation of apps like BBC iPlayer (UK).

 It runs a small DNS server which looks at DNS queries and inserts iptables rules to re-route the traffic as required.